 The Wide 300's powerful flash is a real help when shooting photos at night, especially when the subject is close, and a handy tripod socket lets you anchor the camera for a steadier shot.
 A combination of the infinity setting, the auto flash and a light source produced bright images at night within the shooting range.
 However, the Wide 300's flash fires automatically in some situations, which can overexpose some photos.

 The Canon Ivy Cliq+2 not only takes photos and prints them on Zink paper, but it can also connect to your smartphone and print photos from your mobile device, too.
 We liked the Cliq+2's clean, simple design and thin size, which made it pretty easy to fit in a pocket.
 Surrounding the lens is a circular mirror, for all those selfies you plan to take.

 We liked the quality of the images printed from the Cliq+2's 8MP camera, but didn't like the fact that we couldn't review the photos we took with the camera, nor select those we wanted to print.
-But, at $129-$149, it's not too pricey, but if you're looking for something less expensive, check out the Canon Ivy Cliq2 ($79), which has a 5MP sensor, or the earlier Canon Ivy Cliq+, still available now for around $90.
+But, at $129-$149, it's not too pricey, and if you're looking for something less expensive, check out the Canon Ivy Cliq2 ($79) (opens in new tab), which has a 5MP sensor.